 - April 25, 2019 Joint PC/HCC Public Hearing with State Department of Ecology

-The Planning Commission's hearing is the official hearing of the City.
+An additional joint Planning Commission and Houghton Community Council public hearing is scheduled for July 25, 2019.
+All are encouraged to provide written or oral comments on the proposed amendments prior to or at the hearing.
 The Planning Commission will prepare a recommendation to the City Council for their final decision at a public meeting.
 The Houghton Community Council will make a recommendation to the Planning Commission and City Council.
-The date of the City Council meeting is tentatively set for September 2019.

-At the conclusion of the joint comment period, the City of Kirkland will prepare a response to comments and determine whether changes to the SMP amendments are needed.
+At the close of the public hearing, the City of Kirkland will prepare a response to comments.
 Public comments and City of Kirkland responses will be provided to Ecology.
-After Ecology review the amendments may be revised further as appropriate.
-The HCC will review the final draft at their August 26 study session.
-After local adoption by the Kirkland City Council, the SMP amendments will be formally submitted to Ecology for final action per WAC 13-26-104 and WAC 173-26-110.
 Ecology will review amendments for consistency with state laws and rules.
+After Ecology review, the amendments may be revised further as appropriate.
+After local adoption by the Kirkland City Council and Houghton Community Council, the SMP amendments will be formally submitted to Ecology for final action per WAC 13-26-104 and WAC 173-26-110.
 Ecology may either approve the program as adopted or may recommend changes necessary for approval.

 For more information: